EQUIP & EMPOWER

 Resources

-• 512 neighbors received resource assistance through navigation, coaching and education
+• 695 resource navigation, coaching and education appointments

 • 19 BEES packages delivered to new mothers in hospitals with car seats and essential items